fl3pp/JFlepp.Maybe/docs/Comparison.md

 }
 ~~~

-While it does behave the same way the option type does (returns value or throws `NullReferenceException`), the method is being hidden in order to prevent misuse, respectively instead of an appropriate function likely not known by an OO-only programmer.
+While it does behave the same way the option type does (returns value or throws `NullReferenceException`), the method is being hidden in order to prevent misuse, respectively to enforce usage of the appropriate functions likely not known by an classic OO programmer.

 #### ToNullable